sanashii/proftpd_flask/README.md

 - Import/Export: Import users from a CSV file and export user data to a CSV file.
 - Password Management: Generate and validate passwords with a built-in password generator.
 - User Status: View active, inactive, and disabled users.
+- **Admin Logs**: Track and display admin actions such as creating, updating, and deleting profiles.
+- **Profile Management**: Create, update, and disable profiles with radio buttons for enabling/disabling users.
+- **Dynamic Table Updates**: Refresh and dynamically update tables without reloading the page.
+- **Color-coded Logs**: Color-code admin logs based on action type (e.g., green for created, yellow for updated, red for deleted).

 ## Technologies Used